 Regardless of whether you work now, would you want to work if your spouse dies?
 Some people find that work is great for them, other people would rather be a full-time stay-at-home parent.
-Somewhere in the middle, some jobs are just not really set up for single parenting.
+Somewhere in the middle you may find that some jobs are just not really set up for single parenting.

 If money were no object, would you have any major lifestyle changes?
 Some expenses would decrease and some would increase, just think about the big ones.
 I have a friend whose husband collects fairly expensive cars, and it is a large portion of their budget that would end if he died.
 On the other hand, widows and widowers with small children often have significantly higher day care and babysitting costs than two-parent families.

 What is your position on college funding for your kids?
 Be sure to consider benefits available through the military, such as the Fry Scholarship and Dependents Educational Assistance (DEA) benefits.
 If it is your intent to fully fund your children's college expenses, you may have larger needs than someone who doesn't intend to fully fund their child's college, unless your child would be eligible for the Fry Scholarship and/or DEA benefits.